aws-samples/aws-workshop-for-win-dotnet-mssql/docs/workshops/PowerShellDSCinAWS.md

 * SSM Parameter for Logon Message
 * IAM Instance Role that allows Instances to use the AWS Systems Manager Service

 Please examine the the cloudformation template below.
-Once deployed go to the Output section and note the S3 Bucket Name and PsDscSSMInstanceProfile, we will need this info for later steps.
+Once deployed go to the Output section and note the MofBucketName and InstanceProfile, we will need this info for later steps.
 ```YAML
 AWSTemplateFormatVersion: "2010-09-09"
 Description: